Junas88/domain-name-marketplace/DEPLOYMENT_CHECKLIST.md

 - [ ] Free ebook downloads work correctly
 - [ ] Login to admin dashboard works with credentials above
 - [ ] Admin dashboard displays data correctly

+## Performance & Reliability Notes

+1. **Domain Count**: In database mode, all 369 domains will be available.
+In fallback mode, 200+ sample domains will be displayed.

+2. **Authentication**: Admin login has been simplified and hardened to work in both modes (credentials: admin/admin123)

+3. **Redeployment**: If you need to redeploy, you can use the same settings - all fallback mechanisms will activate automatically if database credentials are not available.

+4. **Database Connection**: If the application seems to lose data after restarts or shows only sample data, check if your database connection variables are configured correctly.

 For any persistent issues, check the deployment logs for specific error messages.